nisakhawar518-maker/CodeAlpha_Nocturne-Music-player/README.md

 ## Author

-Built by Nisa as part of the CodeAlpha Frontend Development Internship.
+Built by Nisa Khawar as part of the CodeAlpha Frontend Development Internship.